Employing a foreign national

 Working during an application for extension of a temporary asylum permit or an application for a permanent asylum permit

 Anyone with a valid asylum permit is allowed to work.
 Working is also allowed during the application process for a permanent asylum permit.
 It is also allowed when the application for extension of a temporary asylum permit is being processed.
 An application for extension of the temporary asylum residence permit, however, must be submitted before the end date of the current permit.
 You as the employer do not need to have a TWV during this application process.
-During these application processes the employee can apply for a Foreign Nationals Identity Document Type W. This document also says that working is allowed.
+During these application processes the employee can apply for a Foreign Nationals Identity Document Type W. This document states that working is allowed.

 Obligations of a sponsor and recognised sponsor